The Best Things to See in Bali

 Jatiluwih Rice Terraces

-Jatiluwih Rice Terraces are known for their picturesque landscapes, which are characterized by the traditional subak irrigation system.
+Jatiluwih Rice Terraces are known for their picturesque landscapes, which are characterised by the traditional subak irrigation system.
 The stunning beauty of the fields and their cultural significance have made the terraces a popular attraction for travellers daily.
-Moreover, Jatiluwih Rice Terraces has been recognized as a UNESCO World Heritage Site since 2012.
+Moreover, Jatiluwih Rice Terraces have been recognised as a UNESCO World Heritage Site since 2012.
 The terraces represent a living cultural landscape that the Balinese people have shaped for centuries.

 Visitors to Jatiluwih can hike or cycle around the rice fields, enjoy delicious Balinese cuisine or hire a guide to listen to detailed information about the fields.

 We visited Jatiluwih Rice Terraces in the late afternoon, but morning could be a better choice since the sky is usually clearer.
-We were surprised that there was an entrance fee for entering the area and we had also to pay the parking costs for our taxi.
-We advise reserving enough time to stroll without feeling rushed and enjoy the views.
+We were surprised to find an entrance fee for the area and additional parking costs for our taxi.
+We recommend allowing ample time to stroll without feeling rushed and take in the views.
 After exploring the area, you still have time to go to another destination - a hot spring.

 Jatiluwih Rice Terraces are in Tabanan Regency in the middle of Bali.
-A taxi ride from Kuta to the Terraces takes more than 2 hours, and it costs about 18 US dollars one way.
+A taxi ride from Kuta to the Terraces takes more than 2 hours and costs approximately $ 18 one way.

 - Location: Tabanan Regency, middle of Bali